David Small Papers

 Language of Materials

-The collection contains an ink, pastel and marker dummy for 1 picture book illustrated by David Small.
+The collection contains ink and pastel loose dummy for one children's book by David Small.

 Immediate Source of Acquisition